transmissions11/solcurity/README.md

   (suicide, block.blockhash, sha3, callcode, throw, msg.gas, constant for view, var)
 - `C18` - Never shadow state variables (SWC-119)
 - `C19` - No unused variables (SWC-131)
-- `C20` - Is calculation on the fly cheaper than storing the value
+- `C20` - Is calculation on the fly cheaper than storing the value.
 - `C21` - Are all state variables read from the correct contract: master vs. clone
 - `C22` - Is > or < or >= or <= correct
 - `C23` - Are logical operators correct ==, !=, &&, ||, !